 This year, we are running two different calls for Seed Funding:

 NCHDs, nurses and midwives are invited to submit applications for funding of up to €3,000 for projects led by individuals.
 The most promising applications will be shortlisted to attend a one-day workshop and invited to do a pitch presentation at this event.
 Funding will be allocated to the strongest projects.

 Submit your application for an individual project here.

 2. Group Projects

-We are trialling a new multidisciplinary team application in 2020.
+We are trialling a new multidisciplinary team application.
 Applications for funding of up to €5,000 are open to groups that contain at least one NCHD, one nurse or midwife and one other healthcare provider.
 They must be led by an NCHD, nurse or midwife.
 The teams will be invited to attend two workshops spread out over a few weeks to further develop their idea using the principles of Design Thinking.
 Pitches will be done at the second workshop and funding will be awarded to the best projects.